-There’s a great irony in the fact that my friends and I were so clueless about skateboarding in those early days.
-By 1984, Mainstream culture had been selling us distorted, monetized visions of the California surf lifestyle for years.
-Even in elementary school you had to have your OP T-shirt and tacky Hawaiian print jamz to be socially acceptable.
-By adolescence we all aspired to be a part of the non-stop buzz and bikini party that was the California life as portrayed by corny sitcoms and a thousand Jeff Spiccoli analogs glimpsed in clandestine viewings of teen-nudie movies on late-night HBO.
+There’s great irony in the fact that my friends and I were so clueless about skateboarding in those early days, because, by the mid-80's, mainstream culture had been selling us distorted, monetized visions of the California surf lifestyle for years.
+Even in elementary school you had to have your OP T-shirt and tacky Hawaiian print jamz to be socially acceptable, and by adolescence we all aspired to be a part of the non-stop buzz and bikini party that was the California life as portrayed by corny sitcoms and a thousand Jeff Spiccoli analogs glimpsed in clandestine viewings of teen-nudie movies on late-night HBO.
 We all had extensive knowledge of how surfers were supposed to talk, how they were supposed to dress, and (implicitly) what they smoked.
 We knew surfers were the coolest dudes on the planet, never mind that we knew exactly jack and shit about surfing.

 This bastardized awareness of surf culture didn’t really extend to skateboarding.
-You might get a staticky glimpse of Hosoi doing a giant air on some day-glo pink t-shirt, but it never really meant anything.
-The board graphics and faces on those fashion tragedies were always obscured into non-copyright infringing anonymity by a splat of neon paint or some arty screen printing effect, and they always had some pseudo-catchphrase like “gettin’ air” or “Totally rad!” plastered across the back.
+You might get a staticky glimpse of Hosoi doing a giant air on some day-glo pink t-shirt, but the board graphics and faces on those fashion tragedies were always obscured into non-copyright infringing anonymity by a splat of neon paint or some arty screen printing effect.
+The indecipherable images always had some pseudo-catchphrase like “gettin’ air” or “Totally rad!” plastered across the back as well.
 The public-domain thrashers on those clothes were never real people, never something you could actually latch onto.
-At that point skateboarding wasn’t even big enough to be regurgitated and re-sold to the rubes in the sticks.
+At that point skateboarding wasn’t even big enough to be properly regurgitated and re-sold to the rubes in the sticks.

 Still, none of that stuff factored in at the very beginning.
 We were just kids rolling in our driveways and there was nothing threatening about that.
 A lot of us spent a year, maybe two years carving up driveways before we even knew about the ollie.
-We clocked serious time on pathetically outdated equipment before seeing so much as a pro-model knock off in the JC Penney catalog, and after that we were still usually stuck in valterra or nash purgatory for another year or two.
+We clocked serious time on pathetically outdated equipment before seeing so much as a pro-model knock off in the JC Penney catalog.
+After that we were still usually stuck in Valterra or Nash purgatory for another year or two.
 It’s sad, but I had been riding skateboards for two years before I even saw a sealed bearing.
 Those blew my mind.
-But this situation laid some serious groundwork for an attitude that still exists in skating’s hinterlands.
+This sad situation laid some serious groundwork for an attitude that still exists in skating’s hinterlands today.
 It gave what we did a certain flavor when skateboarding got big, and when it inevitably died again, and then got big again.
 Call it soul, call it stubbornness, whatever.
-Its still out there today, and if you don’t have it, it doesn’t matter how good you get, because eventually that skill fades away, or never comes at all, and all you’ve got is the feel of the board rolling along.
+It's still out there today, and if you don’t have it, it doesn’t matter how good you get, because eventually that skill fades away, or never comes at all, and all you’ve got is the feel of the board rolling along.
 That is the legacy of all those hours invested spinning circles in suburbia.